CH32XK - Hob CANDY - Free user manual and instructions

 - Never cook the food directly on the glass ceramic cooktop.

-- Use cookware with at and even bottoms (be careful when using cast iron vessels).
+- Use cookware with flat and even bottoms (be careful when using cast iron vessels).
 Uneven bottoms can scratch the glass ceramic surfaces.
 Be careful that the bottom is clean and dry.

 - Pots with aluminium bottoms may leave silver streaks or spots on the bob.